Guy Otto Farmer: Resignation from the NLRB

 In mid-July, Mitchell said a candidate to replace Farmer would be sent to the Senate before its August recess.
 But no nomination was made.
 Weeks continued to back Rothman, but conservative Republicans in the Senate signalled that they were opposed to him.
 Weeks also floated the name of Rocco Siciliano, assistant secretary of labor and a former member of the NLRB legal staff.
-But Mitcell was able to convince Eisenhower to reject Bernstein and McCabe.
+But Mitchell was able to convince Eisenhower to reject Bernstein and McCabe.
 With almost no one willing to accept a recess appointment, the nomination remained unmade.
 Farmer resigned from the NLRB on August 19, 1955, eight days before his term was due to end.
 Philip Ray Rodgers was appointed acting board chair.

 In early November 1955, Senator Howard Alexander Smith (R-NJ) warned the Eisenhower administration that the NLRB was deadlocked two-to-two, and that this prevented the Republican members of the NLRB from overturning the labor policies of the Roosevelt and Truman administrations.
 Finally moved to action, Eisenhower appointed NLRB member Boyd Leedom chair of the NLRB on November 18, 1955.
 Leedom was nominated to the board in mid-February 1955 to succeed Albert Beeson, whose term expired on December 16, 1954.
 His nomination was approved by the Senate on February 25 after no opposition.
 To replace Leedom, Eisenhower named NLRB trial examiner Stephen S. Bean.

 The Leedom board continued to implement a conservative agenda at the NLRB, although more slowly and with less publicity.